angulardart/site-angulardart/src/_guides/get-started.md

 **Feeling lost?
 Don't worry!**
 This was a whirlwind introduction to Dart and Angular that left out many details.
-For a gentler approach, try the code lab
+For a gentler approach, try the codelab
 [Avast, Ye Pirates: Write an AngularDart App.](/codelabs/ng2/)
 </aside>